To: Participants of the Prudential Long-Term Care Insurance Plan and the Prudential Individual Health Plan (collectively, the “Plans”).

 INDIVIDUAL RIGHTS WITH RESPECT TO YOUR PROTECTED HEALTH INFORMATION

 You have certain rights regarding access to, and the use and disclosure of your Protected Health Information as described below.
-To exercise any of these rights or if you would like addition information on your rights described below, please contact the Prudential Insurance Company of America, listed below under “Contacting Us”.
-Specifically, you have the right to:
+To exercise any of these rights or if you would like additional information on your rights described below, please contact the Prudential Insurance Company of America using the contact listed at the end of this Notice.
+Specifically, you have the following rights: